- Sizes We Sell

 Happy, Healthy Hostas That Are Ready To Flourish

-At New Hampshire Hostas we ship container grown hosta plants and companion plants in generously sized 4 1/2 inch pots for our large varieties and deep 3 inch containers for some of our small and all of our miniature hostas.
+At New Hampshire Hostas we grow our hostas in generously sized 4 1/2 inch pots for our large varieties and deep 3 inch containers for some of our small and all of our miniature hostas.
 We also offer starter hosta plant plugs at a 40% discount over their larger/older counterparts.
+We also grow some of the larger hosta cultivars in Two Gallon containers for a larger plant now!

 Why We Sell Plants In Containers

 Shipping container grown plants instead of bare root plants means that you receive a hosta plant that's ready to take off in your garden from the day it arrives.
-There is NO transplant shock.
+There is very little transplant shock.

 Orders shipped to Zone D (see our chart on shipping page) will be shipped bare root due to strict agricultural laws.
 The National Plant Board has categorized the states into 4 category's.
 Category 1 and 2 are not known to be infested with Japanese Beetles and therefore are being quarantined to limit the spread of the pest.
 Click here for a pdf of the rules